ggrlab/otycyto/CONTRIBUTING.rst

 with the development processes, but `other kinds of contributions`_ are also appreciated.

-If you are new to using git_ or have never collaborated in a project previously, please have a look at `contribution-guide.org`_.
-Other resources are also listed in the excellent `guide created by FreeCodeCamp`_ [#contrib1]_.

-Please notice, all users and contributors are expected to be **open, considerate, reasonable, and respectful**.
-When in doubt, `Python Software Foundation's Code of Conduct`_ is a good reference in terms of behavior guidelines.

 Issue Reports
 =============

-If you experience bugs or general issues with ``otcyto``, please have a look on the `issue tracker`_.
+If you experience bugs or general issues with ``otcyto``, please have a look on the `github issues`.
 If you don't see anything useful there, please feel free to fire an issue report.

 .. tip::